-These are a few things I have observed in the Chanverse that I believe are (moderately or serious?) issues.
+I’ve observed a few things in the Chanverse that I believe are moderate, or potentially serious, issues.

 And it is my opinion, that if classical chan culture wishes to survive, it must overcome these issues.

 I imagine there are many who may disagree with me, and I am willing to hear others out.

 Despite how old many of the chans are, they have changed very little.
 To be more specific, I’m talking about the software and not the culture - we’ll leave culture for a little later.

 Using Channel4 as an example: it hasn’t gotten any new software features since ~2015.
 Even when ssz took over in 2020, there has been fairly minimal change.

 While it’s undoubtedly impressive this site has been around for almost 2 decades, what significant changes have really occurred?

 I should note something so readers don’t get confused: I don’t think any fundamental changes should be made, but that minor changes are sufficient.